QoboLtd/project-template-sugarcrm/README.md

 * Composer integrated with vendor/ folder added to .gitignore .
 * PHPUnit integrated with tests/ folder and an example unit test.
 * Sensible defaults for best practices - favicon.ico, robots.txt, GPL, etc
-* Several WordPress plugins pre-installed (not activated by default though)
-* TwentyFourteen WordPress theme pre-installed (not activated, but used by default by WordPress)
-* Extran WordPress plugins when composer install/update --dev executed

 For example, you can easily automate the build process of your application by modifying the included Phakefile.
 Run the following command to examine